 - Support residents to create, launch and promote their own eBooks.

 Inspiration mirrors a change in the evolution of public library services.
 Traditionally, libraries collected print material that they assumed people might want to borrow.
 Today, in contrast, material on a wide variety of topics is available online.
 People are participating in discussions, asking questions of experts and offering their own expertise.
 They are exploring new ways of communicating and learning from and with others.
-While exciting, this sometimes lead to the proliferation of false information, highlighting the critical role libraries play in helping our customers confirm the accuracy of their sources.
+While exciting, this sometimes leads to the proliferation of false information, highlighting the critical role libraries play in helping our customers confirm the accuracy of their sources.

 Fraser Valley Regional Library wants to help people explore the potential of new information-seeking tools.
 We want to support them as they engage in new ways of learning and as they share their own creative endeavours.